 The rally focused on themes typical of the sovereigntist Right: Opposition to mass immigration, criticism of Islamic extremism and attacks on the European Commission and its President Ursula von der Leyen.

-The demonstration began with a march through the streets of Milan before concluding in Piazza del Duomo, beneath the city’s cathedral, where speakers addressed a crowd estimated between 2,500 and 4,500 people.
+The demonstration began with a march through the streets of Milan before concluding in Piazza del Duomo, beneath the city’s cathedral, where speakers addressed a crowd estimated at between 2,500 and 4,500 people.

 In particular, the latest escalation involving Iran — and its economic repercussions for Europe — was frequently cited as already affecting citizens’ daily lives, especially through rising fuel prices.

-Paolo Borchia, the League’s delegation leader in the European Parliament, told Brussels Signal that there is a “cry of distress” coming from local communities due to rising prices and what he described as the harmful effects of the Green Deal, the EU Stability Pact and the price increases linked to the US-led escalation involving Iran.
+Paolo Borchia, the League’s delegation leader in the European Parliament, told Brussels Signal there is a “cry of distress” coming from local communities due to rising prices and what he described as the harmful effects of the Green Deal, the EU Stability Pact and price increases linked to the US-led escalation involving Iran.
 He argued the Right must address these issues in response to its electorate.

-Stressing the hope for positive relations with the US, he said Italy and Europe need predictability in transatlantic co-operation, a predictability that is not a defining feature of Trump.
+Stressing the hope for positive relations with the US, he said Italy and Europe need predictability in transatlantic co-operation, a predictability that is not always a defining feature of Trump.

 Among demonstrators interviewed, opinions on recent US actions varied.